The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 WooCommerce is an open-source WordPress plugin.
 It comes with more than 50,000 plugins that you can utilize to build a comprehensive website for your business.
 As WooCommerce is a free WordPress plugin that doesn’t have much built-in functionality, it obviously requires more integrations to work seamlessly.

-Shopify, on the other hand, offers 1200 free and paid plugins.
-You can take benefit of these plugins to establish a robust eCommerce store for your business.
-However, not all plugins are recommended, but if you want to scale up your Shopify store, you can use them with prior research.
+Shopify, on the other hand, offers 8000 free and paid apps.
+You can take advantage of these Shopify apps to establish a robust eCommerce store for your business.
+However, not all apps are recommended, but if you want to scale up your Shopify store, you can use them with prior research.

 WooCommerce wins here as it offers plenty of plugins required to make your online store perfect.
-Shopify offers more in-built functionalities and doesn’t require much help from plugins, so it has fewer plugins.
+Shopify offers more built-in functionalities and doesn’t require much help from plugins, so it has fewer plugins.

 In order to keep an eCommerce business healthy, inventory management is vital because it ensures there is rarely an overabundance or shortage of inventory, which prevents stockouts.